Altius/correlatedDHS/README.md

 # Description

 This is a set of scripts and an executable to calculate DHS correlation between samples or cell-types.
+An example input set is described in `example_file_accessions.txt`

 # How to Use